yiisoft/yii-sentry/README.md

     ],
     // ...
     'yiisoft/yii-sentry' => [
-        'enabled' => true,
+        'handleConsoleErrors' => false, // Add to disable console errors.
         'options' => [
-            // <-- here.
-Set to `null` to disable error sending (note that it only prevents sending them via HTTP).
-To
+            // Set to `null` to disable error sending (note that in case of web application errors it only prevents
-            // disable interactions with Sentry SDK completely, remove middleware and the rest of the config.
+            // sending them via HTTP).
+To disable interactions with Sentry SDK completely, remove middleware and the
+            // rest of the config.
             'dsn' => '...',
-            'environment' => getenv('YII_ENV'),
+            'environment' => getenv('YII_ENV'), // Add to separate "production" / "staging" environment errors.
         ],
     ],
     // ...
 ]
 ```

 Note that fatal errors are handled too.
-Console errors are captured by default, there is no need to configure anything.

 In `options` you can also pass additional Sentry configuration.
 See
 [official Sentry docs](https://docs.sentry.io/platforms/php/configuration/options/) for keys and values.